Coinbase Global Inc. (COIN) Downgrade Issued by Wall Street Gurus

 COIN’s Market Performance

-COIN stocks went down by -1.59% for the week, with a monthly drop of -7.59% and a quarterly performance of 31.73%, while its annual performance rate touched -72.51%.
-The volatility ratio for the week stands at 7.59% while the volatility levels for the past 30 days are set at 7.33% for Coinbase Global Inc. The simple moving average for the period of the last 20 days is -11.09% for COIN stocks with a simple moving average of -52.22% for the last 200 days.
+COIN stocks went up by 5.89% for the week, with a monthly jump of 0.64% and a quarterly performance of 19.02%, while its annual performance rate touched -71.47%.
+The volatility ratio for the week stands at 9.05% while the volatility levels for the past 30 days are set at 7.72% for Coinbase Global Inc. The simple moving average for the period of the last 20 days is -4.93% for COIN stocks with a simple moving average of -48.37% for the last 200 days.

 Analysts’ Opinion of COIN